What’s new in Simbrain 4

 Odor World

-Odor World has been significantly rewritten to function as a standard 2D game engine for embodied agent simulations.
+Odor World has been significantly rewritten and expanded as a platform for embodied agent simulations.

 - Zooming and panning support for navigating larger environments